Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 3. Imaging

-• MRI: In unclear cases for a precise examination of cartilage and soft tissue.
+• MRI: Used in unclear cases for the precise examination of cartilage and soft tissues.

 Treatment of hip osteoarthritis